 Councillor Alison Rolf and Councillor Ken Hawkins have also been reflecting on what the Garden will bring – and how quickly it has been designed and planted too.
 You can watch the video here.

 Please do be careful and follow the basics to avoid the risk of infection being passed on by keeping your distance, wearing masks, fresh air, using sanitiser and getting tested regularly.

-You can get a test at one of our Community Test Hubs (Chelmsley Wood or Solihull town centres), order home tests online or pick them up at a local pharmacy – you find out where they are available here.
+You can get a test at one of our Community Test Hubs (Chelmsley Wood or Solihull town centres), order home tests online or pick them up at a local pharmacy.
 Do this twice a week if you’re out and about and in contact with other people.
 Make it part of your routine.

 Keep doing the right things for you, your family, friends and Solihull.
 Stay safe.